Is-haqJn/AI_Crosschain_Forensic_Evidence_Verification/docs/INTEGRATION_LOG.md

 - Rebuilt/restarted `evidence-service` and verified the smart-contract artifacts are available via `ls /smart-contracts/artifacts/contracts`.
 - Generated a fresh admin JWT (`node generate-token.js`) and used it to call `GET /api/v1/evidence/:id/verify?network=sepolia`, confirming `{ verified: true, onChain: true }` is returned.
 - UI note: log out/in (or clear `auth_token`) before verifying so the frontend uses the fresh token; the “Failed to verify on blockchain” toast was caused by the missing ABI and expired JWT.
+ - Cross-chain defaults aligned with architecture: submit on `sepolia`, verify on `amoy`.
 ### 2025-09-17
 - Fixed frontend login `ERR_EMPTY_RESPONSE` by wrapping all auth route handlers with centralized async error handling.
 - Note: Webpack Dev Server websocket `ws://localhost:3000/ws` warnings are benign in dev; they do not affect app behavior.